Building Trust to Reduce “Quiet Quitting” and Turnover

 The statistics are compelling: employee engagement matters!
-According to a study from HR research and advisory firm McLean & Company, disengaged employees represent a cost of $3,400 annually, for every $10,000 in annual salary.
+According to a study from HR research and advisory firm McLean and Company, disengaged employees represent a cost of $3,400 annually, for every $10,000 in annual salary.
 The study also reported that disengaged employees cost the U.S. economy, overall, up to $350 billion annually.

 And there’s more bad news.
 While companies may think they’re doing just fine in terms of engaging their employees, research reports just the opposite.
 Accounting and advisory firm Grant Thornton reports that 49% of U.S. employees are disengaged, based on a survey of 5,000 employees.
 Gallup research paints an even grimmer picture — their State of the Global Workforce report indicates that 60% of employees are emotionally detached at work — 19% are miserable.